alphagov/government-service-design-manual/service-manual/operations/operating-servicegovuk-subdomains.md

 It is good practice to have multiple “environments” for the development, testing and live (aka production) versions of any service.
 Typically, the subdomains used to access a development or testing instance of the service are structured in the same way as the sub domains used in the live version of the service.

 Therefore, you MAY create other subdomains of servicename.service.gov.uk for use in testing and development, such as www-preview.servicename.service.gov.uk and www-dev.servicename.service.gov.uk.
-If there is a compelling reason to use a non gov.uk domain for testing and/or development subdomains that’s also acceptable.
+If there is a compelling reason to use a non gov.uk domain for testing and/or development subdomains, that’s also acceptable.

 Regardless of the domain name used, web-based services on testing and development domains (including APIs) should be protected by a username and password along the same lines as private alpha and beta releases.